Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Great point.

-So women in general, maybe specific to your case, may not be, I don't know, right?
+So women in general, maybe specific to your case, may not be.

 So what was going on that she'd rather you be out of the house and away from your kids?

-I don't necessarily think anything was necessarily going on as much as you know, she had her view of the world and her interests, and I had mine.
+I don't necessarily think anything was necessarily going on as much as, you know, she had her view of the world and her interests and I had mine.

-Um, we we had challenges.
+You know, we had challenges.

-Um she's been living with cancer for 20 years.
+She's been living with cancer for 20 years.

-Um that actu and you know, incident actually brought us much closer together.
+That incident actually brought us much closer together.

 We were, you know, having challenges before that.

-Um that kind of sorry, when you say living with cancer, you mean she's had cancer or she's been in remission?
+Sorry, when you say living with cancer, you mean she's had cancer or she's been in remission?

 So she still has cancer.

-It's a load's blood cancer.
+It's blood cancer.

-It's a manageable blood cancer.
+It's a manageable.

 Okay, got it.